eslint/rfcs/designs/2019-esm-compatibilty/README.md

 ## People

-Some devs within the Node ecosystem are strongly opposed to supporting `"type": "module"` based packages at all.
+Some developers within the Node ecosystem are strongly opposed to supporting `"type": "module"` at all.

 ## Backwards Compatibility Analysis